 We have in the past published and, from time to time in the future we may publish, interim, top-line or preliminary data from our clinical trials.
 We may decide to conduct an interim analysis of the data after a certain number or percentage of subjects have been enrolled, but before completion of the trial.
 Similarly, we may report top-line or preliminary results of primary and key secondary endpoints before the final trial results are completed.
-Interim, top-line and preliminary data from our clinical trials may change as more patient data or analyses become available.
-Preliminary, top-line or interim data from our clinical trials are not necessarily predictive of final results.
-Interim, top-line and preliminary data are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues, more patient data become available and we issue our final clinical trial report.
+Interim, top-line and preliminary data from our clinical trials may change as more patient data or analyses become available and are not necessarily predictive of final results.
+Further interim, top-line and preliminary data are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues, more patient data become available and we issue our final clinical trial report.
 Interim, top-line and preliminary data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, interim, top-line and preliminary data should be viewed with caution until the final data are available.
-Material adverse changes in the final data compared to the interim data could significantly harm our business prospects.
+Material adverse changes in the final data compared to the interim data could significantly harm our business prospects or cause the price of our stock to decline.